Frojd/Wagtail-Pipit/README.md

 # Fröjd Django Boilerplate

-This is a Django boilerplate that convers best practices and a docker configuration.
+This is a Django boilerplate that covers best practices and a docker configuration.

 ## Requirements